Teichlab/basecloud/README.md

 	sudo passwd ubuntu

 There's a bit of setup required if you intend to use iRODS.
 You need to grab your configuration from the farm, and then edit it to remove some farm-specific location information in `irods_environment.json`.
-You then need to tell a bit of internal cloud configuration to properly use iRODS by including `internal.sanger.ac.uk` and reboot the machine for the change to go into effect.
-Once you SSH back in, type `iinit` and give it your iRODS password.
+You then need to tell a bit of internal cloud configuration to properly use iRODS by including `internal.sanger.ac.uk`.
+Once that's done, type `iinit` and give it your iRODS password.
 Done!
-Once again, all the stuff before `iinit` is handled by a code snippet (you'll likely need to call the `rsync` alone and then you can paste the rest):
+Once again, all the stuff is handled by a code snippet (you'll likely need to call the `rsync` alone and then you can paste the rest):

 	rsync -Pr <user-id>@farm3-login.internal.sanger.ac.uk:~/.irods ~
 	sed ':a;N;$!ba;s/,\n    "irods_plugins_home" : "\/opt\/renci\/icommands\/plugins\/"//g' -i ~/.irods/irods_environment.json
-	echo 'supersede domain-name "internal.sanger.ac.uk";' | sudo tee -a /etc/dhcp/dhclient.conf
+	cat > 60-resolve.yaml <<EOF
+	network:
+		version: 2
+		ethernets:
+			ens3:
+				dhcp4: true
+				nameservers:
+				   search: [internal.sanger.ac.uk]
+	EOF
+	sudo mv 60-resolve.yaml /etc/netplan
+	sudo netplan generate
-	sudo dhclient -r
+	sudo netplan apply
-	sudo reboot & ( sleep 30; echo 'b' > /proc/sysrq-trigger )
+	iinit

 And with that, you're good to go!
 Make use of a number of popular R/python packages, some basic utility like samtools, connect to Rstudio/jupyter notebooks remotely!
 Oh wait, how do I do that?